 Plot/Site Registration Charges

 If you are buying a site, you should want to pay stamp duty and Site registration charges in Bangalore without fail.
-As per the current practice, you should want to pay 5 per cent of the value of the property as stamp duty.
-In addition to the 5% charges, you will want to pay 10% as cess and 2% as surcharge on stamp duty.
+As per the current practice, you should want to pay 5 percent of the property’s value as stamp duty.
+In addition to the 5% charges, you will want to pay 10% as cess and 2% as a surcharge on stamp duty.

 Guideline value is the minimum value at which the property should be registered.
-State governments prescribe various charges and it varies from one city to another city.
-In most of the cases, the registration charges are fixed.
+State governments prescribe various charges, and it varies from one city to another city.
+In most cases, the registration charges are fixed.

 The registration charges are 1% of the saleable value.

-The stamp duty is 5.6% in urban areas and it is 5.65% in rural areas.
+The stamp duty is 5.6% in urban areas, and it is 5.65% in rural areas.